S3-working-group/s3-practical-guide/docs/all.md

 ![Peer review process](img/process/peer-review.png)

-Ensure to invite people with complementing perspectives to contribute to the review, and a _facilitator_.
+Ensure you invite people with complementary perspectives to contribute to the review, and a _facilitator_.

 Improvement suggestions may relate to personal development, collaboration, updates to the domain description (including the driver) and strategy.